anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 ### Value for launch height `l`

 The active validator set at the launch height chosen for starting the Ethereum bridge will have the extra responsibility of restarting the chain if they consider the deployed smart contracts as valid.
-For this reason, the validator set at this height should ideally be known in advance of the governance proposal resolving, and a channel set up for offchain communication and co-ordination of the chain restart.
+For this reason, the validator set at this height must be known in advance of the governance proposal resolving, and a channel set up for offchain communication and co-ordination of the chain restart.
+In practise, this means the governance proposal to launch the chain should commit to doing so within an epoch of passing, so that the validator set is definitely known in advance.

 ### Deployer